As of April 3, 2017, this fund's Select share class has been renamed to I. Please see the prospectus for more details.

 Quarter in review:

-- The JPMorgan Core Bond Fund (Select Class Shares) underperformed its benchmark, the Bloomberg Barclays U.S. Aggregate Index, for the quarter ended December 31, 2016.
+- The JPMorgan Core Bond Fund (I Class Shares) outperformed its benchmark, the Bloomberg Barclays U.S. Aggregate Index, for the quarter ended March 31, 2017.

 - Uncertified Portfolio Holdings – Core Bond Fund

 - Supplemental Data Sheet - Core Bond Fund